 Oxidative stress within cells is controlled primarily by the action of the peptide, glutathione, GSH.
 See Specialized Products of Amino Acids for the synthesis of GSH.
 GSH is a tripeptide composed of γ-glutamate, cysteine and glycine.
 The sulfhydryl side chains of the cysteine residues of two glutathione molecules form a disulfide bond (GSSG) during the course of being oxidized in reactions with various oxides and peroxides in cells.
 Reduction of GSSG to two moles of GSH is the function of glutathione reductase, an enzyme that requires coupled oxidation of NADPH.

-The cysteine thiol of GSH plays the role in reducing oxidized thiols in other proteins.
+The cysteine thiol of GSH plays the role in reducing oxidized substrates.
 Oxidation of two cysteine thiols forms a disulfide bond.
 Although this bond plays a very important role in protein structure and function, inappropriately introduced disulfides can be detrimental.
 Glutathione can reduce disulfides nonenzymatically.
-Oxidative stress also generates peroxides that in turn can be reduced by glutathione to generate water and an alcohol, or two waters if the peroxide were hydrogen peroxide.
+Oxidative stress also generates peroxides and lipid hydroperoxides that in turn can be reduced by glutathione to generate water and an alcohol, or two waters if the peroxide were hydrogen peroxide.
 Regeneration of reduced glutathione is carried out by the enzyme, glutathione reductase.
 This enzyme requires the co-factor NADPH when operating in the direction of glutathione reduction which is the thermodynamically favored direction of the reaction.

 There are at least three inborn errors in the pentose phosphate pathway that have been identified.
 The most common being the result of mutations in glucose-6-phosphate dehydrogenase (G6PDH).
 Extremely rare occurrences of ribose-5-phosphate isomerase and transaldolase deficiency have also been documented.
 In the transaldolase deficiency individuals with liver problems were the principal symptom in neonates.
 It should be clear that any disruption in the level of NADPH may have a profound effect upon a cells ability to deal with oxidative stress.
 No other cell than the erythrocyte is exposed to greater oxidizing conditions.
 After all it is the oxygen carrier of the body.back to the top